-Hands down, my favourite food in the world is strawberries 🍓!
-I can eat them everyday, all day, only them, and it would make me so happy! 😁
+Hands down, my favorite food in the world is strawberries 🍓!
+I can eat them every day, all day, only them, and it would make me so happy! 😁

 I want to write a program that will take an image and tell me if there’s a strawberry in it or something else.
 To simplify:

 Is this a strawberry or not a strawberry?

 If you were to teach a baby, who just came into the world, that an image is of a strawberry.
 How would you do it?

 Showing the baby an image and saying- “this is a strawberry- learn!” would not be so helpful.

 You will probably say something like: “see this image?
 In the image, there’s a strawberry.
 Do you see how red it is?
 And its shape is round on the top and pointy at the bottom..
 And it has some small narrow leaves at its top..
 And it has a unique pattern of seeds all over it.. that’s how you can tell it’s a strawberry.”

 The baby would look at the image, would notice the features you just described, and then drive a conclusion: “because of those features, those characteristics, this is a strawberry.”

 When the next image would appear, the baby will already know to look for the characteristics, spot them or their absence, and then make a brave conclusion: “this is a strawberry!” or “it’s not.”